Process Overview

 Our Process

-Surface preparation and degreasing
+Surface preparation & degreasing

-Acid activation
+Acid pickling & activation

-Nickel electrodeposition from Watts or sulphamate bath
+Nickel electrodeposition (Watts or sulphamate bath)